Giga01-gnl/TryHackMe-Progress/README.md

 - ```
   dirb https://target.com
  (List hidden directories by brute-forcing common paths using a predefined wordlist.)
 >*Notes*: I didn't know what the cyber security was, but this guide open a world for me.
-Im very interessed.
+Im very interested.

 ## ^2nd ROOM-Defensive Security Intro- [21 july 2025]
 _STATUS_: COMPLETED